Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33-metadyskolia.md

 She handed them both the summary documents.
 “Say hello to the Weaver-class dropship.”

 “You took more than *’a few notes’* I reckon…” Powell observed.
-Knight nodded---the Weaver clearly owed many of its genes to *Misfit* and its Byron Group predecessors, though its other parent was unquestionably a Chinook.
+Knight nodded - the Weaver clearly owed many of its genes to *Misfit* and its Byron Group predecessors, though its other parent was unquestionably a Chinook.
 It had the same sort of pug-nosed profile, with four kinetic thrusters rather than rotors for lift.

 “The bidder’s brief you provided led us to believe that any mission deploying via a Weaver would need to take a lot of equipment with them,” Adele said, ignoring the comment.
 “Which is why we went for something this size rather than a smaller transport.
 In theory though, the technology we developed for the Weaver would work quite happily in something the size of, say, a Blackhawk.”

 Knight caught Powell’s eye and gave him the subtlest of cues to do the talking for now.
-It wasn’t even an expression, really---both men had simply worked together long enough to read each other very well.
+It wasn’t even an expression, really - both men had simply worked together long enough to read each other very well.

 “The Weaver looks about the right size for the time being,” Powell said.
 “But the point of failure on previous candidates wasn’t size...”